bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 the `.yml`, `.yaml`, `.json` or `.csv` extension), and they will be accessible via `site.data`.

+## The Metadata File

+You can store site-wide metadata variables in `_data/site_metadata.yml` so they'll be easy to access and will regenerate pages when changed.
+This is a good place to put `&lt;head&gt;` content like your website title, description, favicon, social media handles, etc. Then you can reference {{ site.metadata.title }}, etc. in your Liquid templates.

 ## Example: List of members

 Here is a basic example of using Data Files to avoid copy-pasting large chunks